gadget-inc/dateilager/Readme.md

 ## API Testing

 Ensure there is a Postgres database named `dl_tests`.
-These tests will write to a real database instance but all writes will be rolled back as every test runs within it's own transaction.
+These tests will write to a real database instance but all writes will be rolled back as every test runs within its own transaction.

 ```bash
 $ make test